This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Sugar: Granulated sugar sweetens the cake and brown sugar is used for caramelization.
+• Sugar: Granulated sugar sweetens the cake, while brown sugar is key for caramelizing.

 This is just an overview of the ingredients I used and why I used them.
 For the full recipe please scroll down to the recipe box at the bottom of the post.